GPT4Image: Large Pre-trained Models Help Vision Models Learn Better on Perception Task: Method

 Therefore, the final objective function to be optimized is

 where $\lambda$ is a trade-off coefficient to determine the strength of distance loss term.
-Based on the curated description set generated by LLMs, the supervising signals received by vision model not only come from the labels $y_i$, but also are derived from the rich semantic information extracted from the image description by the pre-trained encoder. \figref{fig_framework} demonstrates the overall pipeline of the proposed learning framework.
+Based on the image descriptions generated by multimodal LLM, the supervising signals received by vision models come from not only the ground-truth labels $y_i$, but also the rich semantic information extracted from the textual descriptions.
+Figure~\ref{fig_framework} demonstrates the overall pipeline of the proposed learning framework.